m-schuetz/compute_rasterizer/README.md

 	* Change ```Setting setting = settings["..."];``` to your own setting.
 * Compile build/ComputeRasterizer.sln with Visual Studio 2022.
 * Run (ctrl + f5)

+Currently, only point clouds in LAS format are supported.